ioBroker/ioBroker.javascript/docs/en/blockly.md

 Property *message* is mandatory and exactly this text will be sent to client.

-User name ID is optional and this is ID from [telegram](https://core.telegram.org/bots/api#user) (Unique identifier for user or bot).
+Username ID is optional and this is ID from [telegram](https://core.telegram.org/bots/api#user) (Unique identifier for user or bot).

-Additionally if the log level is not "none", the same message will be sent to log.
+Additionally, if the log level is not "none", the same message will be sent to log.

 ### Send to SayIt
 ![Send to SayIt](img/sendto_sayit_en.png)